Language Transfer

 With the Greek course, the language explanations seem a bit long-winded in comparison with the Swahili course and Mihalis sometimes overcomplicates things a bit in my opinion and it gets a bit confusing to listen to him from time to time.

 In general, however, the student who is learning alongside Mihalis seems to pick up most things and there are only a couple of times that he can’t remember what has already been covered.
+At the end of the course, you will again have a great starting base from which to continue your Greek learning adventure.

 It only struck me at the end that Mihalis often introduces you to words you’re unfamiliar with and asks you to pick them apart with the parts you do know.
 This is again how the ‘Thinking Method’ works as it gets you to view language as building blocks and construct words and sentences with what you know.

 This will be invaluable in helping you after the course to learn more Greek and not be afraid of coming across unfamiliar words.
-Consequently, the course is a great introduction to the Greek language and although over the 120 lessons you don’t actually get to listen to a native speaker holding conversations, you should have learned enough to not panic when hearing people speak.
+Consequently, the course is a great introduction to the Greek language and although over the 120 lessons you don’t get to listen to a native speaker holding conversations, you should have learned enough to not panic when hearing people speak.

 Indeed, the whole process encourages you to be very intuitive.